 Destructive Lifestyle Choices Her incredibly unhealthful lifestyle worsened the health problems that she had from her genetic disease.

 Smoking: She was a heavy smoker until her fifties, which caused or worsened multiple bouts of pneumonia.
 She almost died of pneumonia twice: in 1961 she required a hole to be made into her esophagus to save her life, and in 1990 pneumonia kept her in the hospital for three months.
 In 1992 she canceled several appearances for another bout of pneumonia.
 In 1975, she incorrectly thought that she had lung cancer after an X-ray showed spots on her lungs.

 Yo-Yo Dieting: She gained and lost significant amounts of weight all her life.
 In 1980, she went from 180 pounds to 119 pounds.
-Yo-yo dieting probably caused her diabetes because it makes you fatter every time you lose and gain weight.
-When you lose weight, you lose fat and muscle.
+Yo-yo dieting probably contributed to her diabetes because it makes you fatter every time you lose and gain weight.
+When you lose weight, you lose fat and muscle so over time, it decreases the amount of muscle tissue in the body.
 When you regain the lost weight, you gain only fat.
 Her diabetes also caused her to require surgery for a ruptured ovarian cyst.
-Diabetes prevents the ovaries from releasing eggs, forming cysts on the ovaries.
+Diabetes causes a disease called polycystic ovarian syndrome in which the ovaries do not release eggs every month, and instead form cysts on the ovaries.